 Management risk - each Fund is subject to the risk that the methods and analyses employed by a Fund's investment adviser, or by an Underlying Fund's investment adviser or subadviser(s), may not produce the desired results.
-This could cause a Fund to lose value or its results to lag those of relevant benchmarks or other funds with similar objectives.
+This could cause a Fund to lose value or its performance to lag those of relevant benchmarks or other funds with similar objectives.

 Market risk - market risk is the risk that one or more markets in which a Fund or an Underlying Fund invests will go down in value, including the possibility that the markets will go down sharply and unpredictably.
 In particular, market risk, including political, regulatory, market, economic and social developments, and developments that impact specific economic sectors, industries or segments of the market, can affect the value of a Fund's or an Underlying Fund's investments.
 In addition, turbulence in financial markets and reduced liquidity in the markets may negatively affect many issuers, which could adversely affect a Fund or an Underlying Fund.
-These risks may be magnified if certain social, political, economic and other conditions and events (such as natural disasters, epidemics and pandemics, terrorism, conflicts and social unrest) adversely interrupt the global economy; in these and other circumstances, such events or developments might affect companies worldwide and therefore can affect the value of a Fund's or an Underlying Fund's investments.
+These risks may be magnified if certain social, political, economic and other conditions and events (such as natural disasters, epidemics and pandemics, terrorism, conflicts and social unrest) adversely interrupt the global economy.
+In addition, any spread of an infectious illness, public health threat or similar issue could reduce consumer demand or economic output, result in market closures, travel restrictions or quarantines, and generally have a significant impact on the economies of the affected country and other countries with which it does business. which in turn could adversely affect a Fund's or an Underlying Fund's investments in that country and other affected countries.
+In these and other circumstances, such events or developments might affect companies worldwide and therefore can affect the value of a Fund's or an Underlying Fund's investments.